Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 Can the protocol run out of exit liquidity?

 By design, no. The AVM’s pricing function is entangled with the solvency invariant.
-The area under the price curve always equals the total reserves, ensuring it can buy back 100% of the AVA supply for at least at the floor.
-When an AVA is sold, it’s burned, which reduces future obligations one-for-one.
+The area under the price curve always equals the total reserves, ensuring it can buy back 100% of the navToken supply for at least at the floor.
+When a navToken is sold, it’s burned, which reduces future obligations one-for-one.

 Who controls fees and parameters?